Keyboard shortcuts

 Running SlimeVR

-The recommended way to run SlimeVR on Linux (in a desktop environment) is to use the standalone AppImage executable.
-This comes with the server and GUI both bundled into one.
+The recommended way to run SlimeVR on Linux (in a desktop environment) is to use the package built for your distribution.
+This comes with the server, GUI, and udev rules (required for the serial console) all bundled into one.
+Config and logs will be stored in ~/.config/dev.slimevr.SlimeVR/.

 Serial Console

-In able to gain access to the Serial Console on Linux, you will need to grant your user account access to PlatformIO devices.
+If you are not using a distribution package of SlimeVR, you will need to grant your user account access to PlatformIO devices.
 Without the correct access, the Serial Console will continue to display "Connection to serial lost, Reconnecting..." after a SlimeVR tracker has been connected via USB.

 The recommended way to gain access is by installing PlatformIO's udev rules.
 This can be done using the instructions on this page: https://docs.platformio.org/en/latest/core/installation/udev-rules.html